pagopa/io-app-design-system/src/components/pictograms/README.md

 > The pictogram must be contained within a `240×240` frame.

 > [!tip]
-> If you want to add a new object pictogram `key`, your pictogram will have a `PictogramObjKey` filename.
+> If you want to add a new `key` object pictogram, your pictogram will have a `PictogramObjKey` filename.
 If it doesn't belong to a specific set, you just put the name after the prefix `Pictogram…`, so `PictogramKey`

 > [!caution]
 > This filename will be the same as the React component, so make sure you don't already have a component with that filename